Изображения страниц

 This night is Hymen's all.

-See !
+See!
 Hesperus is yet in view.

-What star can so deserve of
+What star can so deserve of you?

 Whose light doth still adorn